AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-ocs.md

 OCS provides a variety of methods to collect data into the system.
 You can ingress data from an external application or from PI Server directly to OCS using any of the following methods:

+- PI to OCS Agent
+- OSIsoft Message Format
+- Edge Data Store
+- PI Adapters
+- REST API

-### PI to OCS
+### PI to OCS Agent

-PI to OCS transfers PI time-series data from an on-premises PI Server into OCS.
+The PI to OCS Agent transfers PI time-series data from an on-premises PI Server into OCS.
 PI to OCS maps PI Data Archive PI points to SDS types and streams.

-### OSIsoft Message Format (OMF)
+### OSIsoft Message Format

-OMF is a platform-independent format for passing JSON messages to OCS using an HTTP client.
+OSIsoft Message Format (OMF) is a platform-independent format for passing JSON messages to OCS using an HTTP client.
 Use OMF to achieve a high-throughput data feed into OCS.

-### Edge Data Store (EDS)
+### Edge Data Store

-EDS uses OMF messages to feed data into OCS from multiple edge devices.
+Edge Data Store (EDS) uses OMF messages to send data into OCS from edge devices.

 ### PI Adapters

-PI Adapters are available to feed data into OCS from a variety of data collection devices using OMF messaging.
+PI Adapters are available to send data into OCS from a variety of data collection devices using OMF messaging.

-### Programmatic REST API
+### REST API

 Developer-friendly REST APIs provide programmatic access to read and write sequential data into OCS.